PECOS-packages/PECOS/design/measurement-id-annotations.md

 measurement that consumes **no record** -- a `MeasureLeaked` carrying a supplied id is accepted and reserved today.
 Each needs its own error.

-Validation must also reject a record-consuming gate where `meas_ids.len() != qubits.len()` and non-empty: the batch merge machinery permits it, and position-based lookup (`tick_circuit.rs:1511`) then pairs the wrong id with the wrong qubit silently.
+(An earlier draft claimed batch merging permits a gate where `meas_ids.len() != qubits.len()`.
+That is false: `Gate::validate` rejects it and `gates.rs:153` refuses to merge such gates.
+The claim came from a reviewer finding explicitly labelled as reasoned rather than verified, and was written in without checking.)

 **4. Silent drops become errors** at `tick_circuit.rs:3548`/`:3558`, `dem_builder/builder.rs:3376`, `dem_builder/sampler.rs:1151`, and